 Interestingly enough, I do consider cable “machines” as free weights.
 Although cable attachments are a type of machine, they function entirely as a free weight.
 Your body can move organically when you are using cable exercises, which is why I consider them to be “free weights.”

-Is There Ever a Reason to Use Machine Exercises?
+Is There Ever a Reason to Use Machine Exercises for Weightlifting?

 Although I rarely ever use machine exercises, I do believe that they are beneficial for some people.
 For example, machines can become a savior for rehabilitating injuries when used properly.